Thin film solar technologies can be deposited on flexible or light substrates

 Thin film photovoltaics have been shown to be much less expensive to produce in larger volume.

-The Photovoltaic Manufacturing Consortium (PVMC), headquartered in New York State, is an industry-led consortium for cooperative R&D among industry, university, and government partners to accelerate the development, commercialization, and manufacturing of next-generation solar photovoltaic (PV) systems.
-Through its programs and advanced manufacturing development facilities, PVMC is a proving ground for innovative solar technologies and manufacturing processes.
+The U.S. Photovoltaic Manufacturing Consortium (PVMC), headquartered in New York State, is an industry-led consortium for cooperative R&D among industry, university, and government partners to accelerate the development, commercialization, manufacturing, field testing and deployment of next-generation solar photovoltaic (PV) and building integrated photovoltaics (BIPV) systems.
+Through our technology programs, advanced manufacturing development facilities, system demonstration, and reliability and testing capabilities, PVMC is a proving ground for innovative solar technologies and manufacturing process as well as PV product development and deployment.

-Through PVMC, SEMATECH and CNSE will spearhead a unique research and development collaboration across industry, academia, and government to accelerate the development, commercialization and manufacturing of next-generation copper indium gallium selenide (CIGS) thin film PV manufacturing technologies.
-Additional R&D in metrology and wafering methodologies will be conducted in partnership with the University of Central Florida (UCF).
+Through PVMC, SEMATECH and CNSE will spearhead a unique research and development collaboration across industry, academia, and government to accelerate the development, commercialization and manufacturing of next-generation thin film (copper indium gallium selenide - CIGS) and crystalline-Si PV manufacturing technologies.
+In partnership with the University of Central Florida (UCF), PVMC is also conducting additional R&D in crystalline silicon (c-Si) metrology and wafering methodologies.

-PVMC is focused on the research and development of CIGS (copper indium gallium di-selenide) technology — an innovative, cost effective, way to harness the power of sunlight into electricity.
+To complement the solar industry’s current focus on crystalline silicon (c-Si) technology and PVMC’s own targeted c-Si programs, PVMC also focuses on the research, manufacturing and integration thin film technology — an innovative, cost effective, way to harness the power of sunlight into electricity.

-In addition to formal membership, PVMC will offer opportunities to participate in industry-wide events and learn more about PVMC's programs.
+In addition to formal membership and proprietary development activities, PVMC offers opportunities to participate in industry-wide events and learn more about PVMC’s programs.

 At SEMATECH, we work with our members and partners to reduce the time from innovation to manufacturing.
 Our role is to address critical challenges in advanced technology and manufacturing effectiveness, and to find ways to speed development, reduce costs, share risks, and increase productivity.